akeesari/anjikeesari/docs/articles/drupal.md

 15. **Content Workflow**: Drupal offers content workflow management features, allowing users to create, review, and publish content through defined workflows.
 Content moderation, revision tracking, and approval processes can be configured.

-## **PHP role in Drupal**
+## **PHP Role in Drupal**

 Understanding PHP role in Drupal is importent for anyone looking to work with Drupal.
 Let's explore the PHP relationship with Drupal.

 Drupal is built using PHP.
 Here's how PHP is used in Drupal:

-1. **Themes**: PHP is used to create and customize Drupal themes.
+- **Themes**: PHP is used to create and customize Drupal themes.
 Theme files often contain PHP code that generates HTML markup and dynamically renders content.

-2. **Modules**: Drupal modules are extensions that enhance the CMS's functionality.
+- **Modules**: Drupal modules are extensions that enhance the CMS's functionality.
 Modules are written in PHP and can be used to add features, create custom content types, and integrate with third-party services.

 3. **Templates**: PHP templates in Drupal are used to control the presentation layer of a website.
 They determine how content is displayed and can be customized to match the desired design.